ktonon/two-medium-model/README.md

 large-scale cosmology might still contain unaddressed puzzles.
-Tom Van Flandern's "Meta-Model" introduced the idea of multiple interacting media, a conceptual seed that eventually grew into the Two-Medium framework presented here.
-Dr. Chantal Roth's modeling of an elastic aether encouraged me to consider that empty space could contain more structure than I had previously assumed.
+Tom Van Flandern's "Meta-Model" introduced the idea of multiple interacting media, a conceptual seed that eventually grew into the Two-Medium framework presented here [@MetaResearchStructureOfMatter2003].
+Dr.
+Chantal Roth's modeling of an elastic aether encouraged me to consider that empty space could contain more structure than I had previously assumed.
 The collection of papers in Pushing Gravity: New Perspectives on Le Sage's Theory of Gravitation, edited and contributed to by researcher Matthew R. Edwards, introduced me to Le Sage-type gravity models and the challenges they entail—particularly the overheating problem.
 Matthew himself first introduced me to Expansion Tectonics decades ago, when I was completing my computer science major at the University of Toronto.

 While these works are not mainstream, they demonstrated that alternative ontologies can still be logically organized and empirically motivated.